Córdoba, Spain: High and Late Middle Ages

 Many decades after during the Third Siege of Gibraltar in 1333, a diversionary Granadian army raided the countryside of Cordoba and encamped on the far side of the Roman Bridge of Cordoba.
-However the diversionary army had to return to Gibraltar to help their Marinid counterparts so no further action was taken.In 1368 for the last time the Muslims attempted to capture the city in a joint effort with Peter I of Castile.
-The city was on the verge of falling before an outpour of rain forced the attackers encamped on the plains south of Cordoba to leave.
+However the diversionary army had to return to Gibraltar to help their Marinid counterparts so no further action was taken.
+In 1368, during the Castilian Civil War, the city, loyal to the Trastámara side, was attacked by forces supporting of Peter I, with Granadan backing.